ircv3/ircv3-specifications/extensions/custom-emoji.md

 Clients should implement defensive coding practices around image parsing, as there is a chance image data is malicious.
 This is especially relevant for SVG support as SVG natively supports scripting capabilities that could run client-side and could contain external XML entities causing additional web traffic or broken parsing, but security vulnerabilities do exist with image processing libraries in general.
 Clients should be strict in what they accept and reject any malformed image data.

 If a client is unwilling or unable to render any particular emoji image, they have a choice of displaying the alt text or leaving the shortcode as-is in the message body.
-In general, leaving the shortcode as-is is likely the best choice, as it doesn't potentially introduce arbitrarily-long content that users on other clients are unlikely to see.
-The alt text could still be exposed as a tooltip when hovering over the shortcode, for example.
+In general, prefer to display the alternate text (even if it is empty).
+This could be in conjunction with a "broken image" placeholder where the alt text is presented via tooltip.
+However, if the shortcode does not map to any known valid emoji, then the shortcode should be left as-is in the message (as it likely is referring to something other than an emoji, such as a snippet of programming source code).
+Clients may also choose to leave shortcodes as-is even if they map to valid emoji if they are found within certain contexts such as multiline code blocks.

+When processing [multiline](multiline.html) batches, an open question becomes whether emoji replacement is performed before or after combining lines tagged with `+draft/multiline-concat` together.
+Because shortcodes and pack-ids have no length constraints, it is entirely possible for a client to choose to split an emoji into multiple lines of a multiline batch.
+As such, it is also probably a good idea to perform emoji replacement on the final multiline message (after concatenating all lines tagged with `+draft/multiline-concat` and then peforming Unicode normalization with NFC on the result of that operation).
+This could result in emoji being displayed for clients supporting multiline while they would not be displayed for clients without multiline support due to the line splitting, but the resulting user experience is arguably better for clients which do support multiline.

 ## Server implementation considerations

 This section is non-normative.

 A server may wish to rewrite URLs to and within emoji pack documents to a server-controlled space, downloading the JSON and all relevant images locally.
 This allows for vetting of pack ids (if the server wishes to enforce any particular naming convention for pack ids to prevent channels from extending or overriding server packs), virus scans on images, stronger guarantees that the URL will remain available for clients to fetch, and the ability to prevent clients from leaking IP addresses to third party websites.

+## Emoji pack author considerations

+This section is non-normative.

+A pack-id matching the channel name for emoji defined in channel metadata allows those emoji to be "shared" between multiple channels.
+If this behavior is undesirable, avoid using the channel name as a pack-id.
+When filling the `alt` property for custom emoji, the [alt attribute decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) might be useful to determine how to define the property value.

 ## Emoji pack document schema